 Seven years after that Italian sojourn, Signore Belelli’s olive oil still left a lovely peppery, herbaceous memory in their minds.
 Unable to find the same quality olive oil in California, Sofie and Michael set about planting a 2-acre olive orchard on their new land with Italian varietals from the Tuscan region of Cortona.

 The seed that was planted in 1996 continued to grow with the completion of their Italian-inspired straw bale house in 2010 (oliodenardi.wordpress.com).
-In addition to producing olive oil, Michael has been making wine since 2008.
-A visit to the orchard is never complete without a tour of the cellar and a tasting from the latest barrel.
+In addition to producing olive oil, Michael has been making wine since 2008, and is an avid bread baker.
+A visit to the orchard is never complete without a tour of the cellar, a tasting from the latest barrel and a generous pour of Olio De Nardi with some fresh baked bread.

 Thanks for visiting!